 Loans: All library users may borrow ordinary books and bound periodicals for either an hour during opening times or overnight from an hour before closing until an hour after opening, on the production of appropriate ID.
-Due to the coronavirus pandemic this service is not currently operating but will be reinstated when the Library reopens to members.

 Document Supply Service This service is offered for the purpose of judicial proceedings and private research.
 This service is discounted for students.